-Our student leaders have proposed 40 service teams and activities for 2020-2021.
-New groups include: Madhatter’s Closet, Angelman Syndrome Foundation, Holy Family Elementary School, Sandwich Outreach, Letters of Gratitude, Pass the Mic, and Rayo de Sol.
-Since new leaders stepped up to replace senior leaders, we still have almost all of our SOS groups from last year too!
+Our student leaders proposed and are leading 33 service groups for 2023-2024.
+New groups include Angel’s Care, Cystic Fibrosis Care, Living History, Mathcounts, Musical Memories, and New Life Furniture.
+Since new leaders stepped up to replace senior leaders, we still have most of our SOS groups from last year too!

 SOS activities round out with our one-time events like Shantytown, MLK Service Day, Easter Egg Hunt Fundraiser, etc. SOS leaders attend servant leadership training throughout the year and create opportunities to celebrate the difference their peers make in the community.

 Our 2023-2024 SOS mission statement says "SOS aims to inspire our peers to love and empower our city through service." #myschoolmycity